John Lee (Maryland politician)

-John Lee (January 30, 1788 – May 17, 1871) was a Maryland planter and politician who served a single term in the United States House of Representatives and also served in both houses of the Maryland legislature.
+John Lee (January 30, 1788 – May 17, 1871) was an American planter and politician who served in both houses of the Maryland legislature as well as a single term in the United States House of Representatives.

 Early and family life

-Born on October 12, 1787 at "Needwood", near Frederick, Maryland.
-His father, Thomas Sim Lee was a prominent planter, patriot and politician, who had twice served as Maryland's governor.
-His mother, the former Mary Digges, was also from a prominent Maryland family.
-He received a private education appropriate to his class, then traveled to Cambridge, Massachusetts where he studied law at Harvard University.
+Born either on October 12, 1787, or January 30, 1788 at "Needwood", near Frederick, Maryland.
+His father, Thomas Sim Lee was a prominent planter, patriot and politician, who had twice served as Maryland's governor and held various other offices.
+His mother, the former Mary Digges, was also from a prominent Maryland family, but predeceased her husband by 14 years.
+Lee received a private education appropriate to his class, then traveled to Cambridge, Massachusetts, where he studied law at Harvard University.
 He also served in the Maryland militia during the War of 1812.